jaredaritter/clubhouse/README.md

 ## To Do

-- [x] Implemented basick error handling in case username already present in the database.
+- [x] Implemented basic error handling in case username already present in the database.
-- [ ] Implement bcryptjs functionality to handle passwords securely.
+- [x] Implement bcryptjs functionality to handle passwords securely.
+- [ ] Give user error message if attempting to register with username that is already in use.
+- [x] Add express-validator for validation and sanitization
+- [ ] Add `confirmPassword` field to sign-up